uf department of surgery

 When not practicing, I enjoy chauffeuring my children to their activities.

-Ibrahim Nassour MD, MSCS
+Ibrahim Nassour MD, MSCS, FSSO, FACS

 Ibrahim Nassour, MD, MSCS is an assistant professor, with the Division of Surgical Oncology at the University of Florida College of Medicine.
 At UF Health, Dr. Nassour specializes in surgeries for cancers of the gastrointestinal tract, pancreas, liver and bile duct.
 He has special interest in robotic pancreato-biliary surgery including robotic pancreaticoduodenectomy (Whipple procedure) and in regional therapies for metastatic disease.